 An SEO Agency could argue any tools and activities aimed at getting customers to use their telephones to make enquiries distracts them for clicking through links on websites.

 Google says that your Name, Address and Phone number (NAP) must be the same across your online profile.
-If those pesky spider bots get confused by multiple different telephone numbers, then the algorithms that measure your local SEO for
+If those pesky spider bots get confused by multiple different telephone numbers, then the algorithms that measure your local SEO for example, could rank you lower.

 Let’s all be friends